A still from the video Was the American Revolution a Civil War?

 About This Project

 The first 15 videos in the How We Became America: The Untold History series was originated by the American Battlefield Trust in partnership with the Driving Force Institute for Public Engagement (DFI).
 We continue creating videos as a part of that partnership and add material that we alone produce.
-The series of 10 American Revolution videos – released to coincide with the beginning the 2021-2022 school year – is an example of the latter.
-Now in early 2022, we are pleased to continue our partnership with DFI with a series of Civil War content made possible with the generous financial support of the HTR Foundation.
-In late 2022 and 2023, with interpretation grant funding from the federal Americans for Battlefields Protection Program we will add more videos on topics associated with the American Revolution.
+A series of 10 American Revolution videos, released to coincide with the beginning the 2021-2022 school year, is an example of the latter.
+In early 2022, we were pleased to continue our partnership with DFI with a series of Civil War content made possible with the generous financial support of the HTR Foundation.
+In late 2022 and 2023, with interpretation grant funding from the federal Americans for Battlefields Protection Program we added 80 more videos on topics associated with the American Revolution.
+The most recent videos cover the topic of the War of 1812 and were again created in partnership with DFI.

 How We Became America: The Untold History is associated with DFI’s larger Untold initiative, which is produced and distributed by Makematic and the University of Southern California’s Center for Engagement-Driven Global Education (EDGE).
 How We Became America is filled with eye-catching animation based on iconic period images, plus a slightly irreverent attitude designed to show that history is dynamic.”